Our favorite albums of the week

 Five more albums we wish we had time to discuss on the podcast:

-Listen to each album's best songs on our New Music Friday playlists on Spotify and Apple.
+Listen to each album's best songs on our New Music Friday playlists on Spotify and Apple or wherever you listen to music.

 The Long List